Tim Iroegbunam

-Timothy Emeka Iroegbunam (pronounced /ɪrə'buːnəm/, irr-ə-BOO-nəm; born 30 June 2003) is an English footballer who plays as a central midfielder for club Everton.
+Timothy Emeka Iroegbunam (pronounced /ɪrə'buːnəm/, irr-ə-BOO-nəm; born 30 June 2003) is an English footballer who plays as a defensive midfielder for club Hull City.

 Iroegbunam is a product of the West Bromwich Albion and Aston Villa academies.
 He spent the 2022–23 season on loan from Aston Villa at EFL Championship side Queens Park Rangers, and also appeared for England at under-19 and under-20 levels, winning the UEFA European Under-19 Championship with the former in 2022.
 Having made his professional debut at Aston Villa in February 2022, he signed for Everton in June 2024.
+On 1 September 2026 he signed for Hull City.

 Club career

 Youth career

-Iroegbunam played youth football in Sutton Coldfield for Sutton United - where at under-8s level, he played alongside future West Brom and Aston Villa teammate Louie Barry.
+Iroegbunam played youth football in Sutton Coldfield for Sutton United where, at under-8s level, he played alongside future teammate Louie Barry.
 Iroegbunam started his career at West Bromwich Albion, appearing once on the bench for a Premier League game against Leeds United on 23 May 2021.